cabforum/servercert/docs/BR.md

 The CA SHALL undergo an audit in accordance with one of the following schemes:

+1. WebTrust:
+  * "Principles and Criteria for Certification Authorities" Version 2.2 or newer; and either
-1. “WebTrust for CAs v2.1 or newer” AND “WebTrust for CAs SSL Baseline with Network Security v2.3 or newer”; or
+    * "WebTrust Principles and Criteria for Certification Authorities – SSL Baseline with Network Security" Version 2.7 or newer; or
+    * "WebTrust Principles and Criteria for Certification Authorities – SSL Baseline" Version 2.8 or newer and "WebTrust Principles and Criteria for Certification Authorities – Network Security" Version 1.0 or newer
+2. ETSI:
-2. ETSI EN 319 411-1 v1.2.2, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or
+  * ETSI EN 319 411-1 v1.4.1 or newer, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or
+3. Other:
-3. If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either
+  * If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either
-   a. encompasses all requirements of one of the above schemes or
+    a. encompasses all requirements of one of the above schemes; or
     b. consists of comparable criteria that are available for public review.

 Whichever scheme is chosen, it MUST incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.